 - 6.23 Citations to relevant provisions of the Mental Health Code, rules, policies, and guidelines. - 6.24 Investigative findings - 6.25 Conclusions - 6.26 Recommendations, if any. - 6.3 If it is determined through investigation that a right has been violated, the respondent shall take appropriate remedial action that meets all of the following requirements: - 6.31 Corrects or provides remedy for the rights violation - 6.32 Is implemented in a timely manner - 6.33 Attempts to prevent a recurrence of the rights violation - 6.34 The action shall be documented and made part of the record maintained by the Office. - 6.4 The executive director or his/her designee shall submit a written summary report to the complainant and recipient (if different from the complainant), guardian or parent of a minor, if applicable, within 10 business days after the executive director receives a copy of the investigative report from the rights office.
-The summary report shall contain all of the following: - 6.41 Statement of the allegations - 6.42 Statement of the issues involved - 6.43 Citations to relevant provisions of the Mental Health Code, rules policies, and guidelines - 6.44 Summary of investigation findings of the rights office - 6.45 Conclusions - 6.46 Recommendations made by the rights office - 6.47 Action taken, or plan of action proposed by the respondent - 6.48 A statement describing the complainant's, recipient's, if different, guardian or parent of a minor's right to appeal, the grounds for filing the appeal and where to send the appeal. - 6.5 Information in the summary report shall be provided within the constraints of the confidentiality/privileged communications sections 748 and 750 of the Mental Health Code and shall not violate the rights of any employee (ex.
-Bullard-Plawecki Employee Right to Know, Act 397 of 1978). - 6.6 West Michigan Community Mental Health and, as applicable, the network provider that had responsibility at the time of an alleged rights violation for the services, shall ensure that appropriate disciplinary action is taken against those who have engaged in abuse or neglect.
-When the action is different than that proposed, WMCMH shall provide written notice to potential appellants and the rights office of the specific action taken and date of that action. - 6.7 If either West Michigan Community Mental Health or provider personnel fail to report suspected violations of rights, appropriate administrative action shall be taken.
+The summary report shall contain all of the following: - 6.41 Statement of the allegations - 6.42 Statement of the issues involved - 6.43 Citations to relevant provisions of the Mental Health Code, rules policies, and guidelines - 6.44 Summary of investigation findings of the rights office - 6.45 Conclusions - 6.46 Recommendations made by the rights office - 6.47 Action taken, or plan of action proposed by the respondent. - 6.48 A statement describing the complaints, recipient's, if different, guardian or parent of a minor's right to appeal, the grounds for filing the appeal and where to send the appeal. - 6.5 Should the Executive Director not be available for an extended period of time (absence due to leave), the Chief Operating Officer will act on the Executive Director's behalf in completing the Executive Director functions described within this policy and procedure. - 6.6 Information in the summary report shall be provided within the constraints of the confidentiality/privileged communications sections 748 and 750 of the Mental Health Code and shall not violate the rights of any employee (ex.
+Bullard-Plawecki Employee Right to Know, Act 397 of 1978). - 6.7 West Michigan Community Mental Health and, as applicable, the network provider that had responsibility at the time of an alleged rights violation for the services, shall ensure that appropriate disciplinary action is taken against those who have engaged in abuse or neglect.
+When the plan of action is different than that proposed in the summary report, WMCMH shall provide written notice to potential appellants and the rights office of the specific action taken, the date of that action, and their appeal rights regarding it.